The Relationship Between Seizures And Substance Use

 Epidiolex has shown to be effective in reducing the number of seizures in those who are prescribed it.
 Despite this, the drug has several side effects such as fatigue, drowsiness, feeling weak, loss of appetite, diarrhea, skin rash, insomnia, and infections.
 While serious side effects of Epidiolex are rare, it is possible that the new treatment can cause liver problems, sedation, severe allergic reactions, or suicidal thoughts or behavior.

 Seizures can be the result of substance use or the withdrawal of substances like alcohol.
 For those with epilepsy, it is important to not allow substance use to interfere with medication schedule as even skipping one dose can increase the risk of having a seizure.
 Individuals with epilepsy should also speak with their doctor about what substances are safe to use with their medications.
-If you or a loved one suffers from seizures but still finds themselves unable to stop abusing substances, contact a treatment provider for information on treatment plans.
+If you or a loved one suffers from seizures but still finds themselves unable to stop abusing substances, contact a treatment provider for information on available treatment options.